Supervised Graph Contrastive Learning for Gene Regulatory Networks: Experiments

 \subsection{Benchmark of Gene Regulatory Networks}

 \paragraph{Evaluation Protocol:} We evaluated the proposed method through the following procedure.
-First, based on gene expression data from cancer patients, we constructed patient-specific GRNs.
-Similarly, we constructed teacher GRNs using gene knockdown experiment data.
-Then, pre-training was performed on the proposed method using both the patient-specific and teacher GRNs.
-Subsequently, the performance of the downstream tasks, such as classification accuracy and regression performance, was evaluated using the pre-trained models and compared against comparative methods.
-Finally, we visualized the latent representations at both the node and graph levels extracted from the trained models.
+First, we constructed patient-specific GRNs from cancer patient gene expression data and teacher GRNs from gene knockdown experiment data.
+Second, we pre-trained the proposed model on patient-specific and teacher GRNs, and evaluated the embedding space using NMI and ARI with respect to disease subtype clustering.
+Finally, we evaluated 13 fine-tuning downstream task performance (e.g., classification accuracy and regression performance) using the pre-trained models.
+The compared five baselines listed below.